proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ### Layout Containers

-I started with some very simple layout containers called `Row` and `Column`.
+We started with some very simple layout containers called `Row` and `Column`.
 They simply create a HTML flexbox (`<div style="display: flex;...`>) with the corresponding direction.
 Everything else can be controlled by adding class attributes to either the container or its